 - 2 teaspoons vanilla extract

 - Preheat oven to 350°.
-Place croissants in a greased 13x9-in. baking dish; sprinkle with chocolate chips.
-In a large bowl, whisk eggs, sugar, orange peel, cinnamon, nutmeg and salt until blended.
+Place croissants in a greased 13x9-in. baking dish; sprinkle with chocolate chunks.
+In a large bowl, whisk eggs, sugar, orange zest, cinnamon, nutmeg and salt until blended.
 Stir in milk, orange juice and vanilla; pour over top.
 Let stand about 15 minutes or until bread is softened.

 - Bake, uncovered, 40-45 minutes or until puffed and golden brown; cover loosely with foil during last 10 minutes if top browns too quickly.
 Serve warm.
 Yield: 15 servings.

 Reviews forDark Chocolate Croissant Bread Pudding

 "Would have rated a 5 STAR if it didnt taste like citrus.
 Im not a fan of orange and chocolate together.
 If you are, then this is yummy!
 It baked up great, I have no complaints by the way it cooked.
 I would allow more than 15 minutes for soaking though, maybe 30 minutes, I just lightly pressed the torn bread into the mixture a few times and it was fine though.
 The only difference I did was use 15 mini croissants, omit the zest, I still noticed that OJ, even more than the cinnamon and the nutmeg (and we all know how powerful nutmeg can be!)
 I will make this again, but next time still omitting the orange zest, replace the OJ with milk or 1/2 and 1/2 and increase the cinnamon and nutmeg by a tad.
 Other than the citrus flavor, this was really good, like i said, I would have given a 5 STAR if it wasn't for the orange flavor."